All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 If you are convinced that your musical taste is limited to a particular musical genre, this group is not for you.

-But if your mind is open to exploring the wonderful world of music, then I’d love you to join me twice monthly, at my home in The Wood, at a time negotiable with the group.
+But if your mind is open to exploring the wonderful world of music, then I’d love you to join me twice monthly, at my home at a time negotiable with the group.

 If that’s you, and you have the time . . . .